Q: Where can I find information about the Emergency Nurse Practitioner specialty certification examination?

 Q: How do I apply?

 A: Applications and information about the content on the exam are available on the AANPCB website www.aanpcert.org.
 Online applications can be started by selecting the Certify tab.
 Paper application forms are available under the Forms tab.
-The paper application include a $50 paper processing fee.
+The paper application includes a $50 paper processing fee.

 Q: How long will I be certified for?